RetroDECK/ES-DE/USERGUIDE.md

 | wiiu          | Cemu                | Cemu*.AppImage                 |
 | zmachine      | Gargoyle            | Gargoyle*.AppImage             |

-The EKA2L1 AppImage has the very generic name `ubuntu-latest.AppImage` and as such needs to be renamed to match the entry in the table above.

 ## Using AppImageLauncher on Linux

 [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) will by default move any AppImage you attempt to run to the root of the ~/Applications directory and integreate it into the desktop environment's application menu.
 While this may sound convenient it causes multiple issues.